KILTprotocol/kilt-parachain/README.md

 1. Head to [Polkadot Apps](https://polkadot.js.org/apps/#/?rpc=ws://localhost:9944) and connect to the default local WS address.
 2. `Sudo` > `parasSudoWrapper` > `sudoScheduleParaInitialize(id, genesis)`
     1. `id: 200`
-    2. `genesisHead`: Add genesis state from step 1.43
+    2. `genesisHead`: Add genesis state from step 1.4.3
-    3. `validationCode`: Add wasm blob from step 1.42
+    3. `validationCode`: Add wasm blob from step 1.4.2
+3. Select `Yes` for `parachain: bool`
-3. Collator should start producing parachain blocks (aka collating) once the registration is successful.
+4. The Collator should start producing parachain blocks (aka collating) once the registration is successful.
+Please note that this might take some time, up to 10 minutes due to authority discovery.
 The collator should start producing log messages like the following:

 ```
 2020-11-10 14:13:12  👶 New epoch 63 launching at block 0xa556…9ea5 (block slot 267502332 >= start slot 267502332).